Tibsun75/ssta/README.md

 SSTA is a simple tool that helps you monitor your computer's current network connections. \
 It shows all active connections along with their associated process IDs. \
 Optionally, you can log the connections for 10 minutes into a log file.\
-Features:

-* Displays active network connections and their process IDs
-* Option to log connections for 10 minutes

 # Permissions